Testabro/interprocessComms/README.md

 # An inter-process message queue
-  This is an experiment to use the boost library feature that is meant as a process interface to produce and consume preformmated messages.
-The thought here is to define a protocal that can exchange changes in configurtion from one process to the next without an explicit notify or call back.
+ This is an experiment to use the boost library feature as a process interface that can produce and consume pre formatted messages.
+The idea is to define a protocol that can exchange changes in configuration from one process to the next without an explicit notify or call back.

   ![IPC Diagram](level-0-diagram-for-IPC.png)
 # Build